-Toilets are one of the most essential components of a home, and when they malfunction, it can cause significant inconvenience and discomfort.
+Toilets are one of the most essential components of a home, and when they malfunction, they can cause significant inconvenience and discomfort.
 One of the most common toilet problems is a faulty toilet valve, which can lead to leaks, toilet clogs, and floods.
 To help you tackle this issue, we have created a complete toilet valve repair checklist that covers everything you need to know.
+Keep in mind, some issues may require a toilet repair professional to avoid much bigger problems down the line.

 What is a Toilet Valve?